Aspects of Jesus

 disciples, exactly when and where did they go off the track?

-1. Did Jesus authorize the writing of the New
+1. Did Yeshua authorize the writing of the New

 Testament?
-If so, where and when did he authorize it?
+If so, where and when, in what HE said, did HE authorize it?
 If not, why has so

 much attention been paid to it?
-Has god put his stamp of approval on it?
+Has God put his stamp of approval on the New Testament?

-If so, what is that stamp of approval?
+If so, what was that stamp of approval?
 What or where is the foundation

 for thinking that God authorized any of the early church apostles to

-speak for him or to elucidate the message of Jesus?
+speak for him or expand on his truth rather than to just elucidate the message of Yeshua's germane information?

-2. Has the NT stood the test of time?
+2. Has the New Testament stood the test of time?
 If so, by what criteria?
 If so,

-what is the evidence?
-Has anyone seriously tried to live according the
+what is the evidence or argument for this?
+Has anyone seriously tried to live in accordance with the

-the final, correct, true interpretation of the book Revelation?
+the final, correct, true interpretation of the book of Revelation?
 If not,

-1. Did Jesus authorize the writing of the Gospels?
+1. Did Yeshua authorize the writing of the Gospels?

 them?
-If so, what is that stamp of approval?
+If so, what was that stamp of approval?

-2 Have the Gospels stood the test of time?
+2 Why are the Gospels so riddled with discrepancies?
+Have the Gospels stood the test of time?
 If so, what is the evidence?

-Has anyone seriously tried to live according the Gospels?
+Has anyone seriously tried to live according to the Gospels?
 If so, were

 they successful?
 Is it possible?

-3. Is there any other material or gospel writing outside of the NT that
+3. Is there any other material or Gospel writing outside of the New Testament that

 is of value?
-If so, How can it be validated?
+If so, How can it be identified and validated?